All Episodes

 The difference is that Michael Steele didn't sit back and take the ad.

-Michael Steele launched a counter-ad with his sister, who has MS, because the ad, just as the ad in Missouri against talent, the ad in Maryland professed and claimed that Michael Steele doesn't care about stem cell research.
+Michael Steele launched a counter ad with his sister, who has MS, because the ad, just as the ad in Missouri against Talent, the ad in Maryland, professed and claimed that Michael Steele doesn't care about stem cell research.

-They had Missouri said that Jim Talent wants to criminalize it.
+The ad in Missouri said that Jim Talent wants to criminalize it.

-Talent just said didn't say a word about that that I heard about.
+Talent just said, didn't say a word about that that I heard about.

-And this the Democrats know, which is why they continually, now for over a week, continue to distort what I said and how I said it, because they're worried about the impact of what I said might have on the races.
+And this the Democrats know, which is why they continually now for over a week continue to distort what I said and how I said it, because they're worried about the impact of what I said might have on the races.

 That is the real bottom line.

-Here is uh Mark and Toledo.
+Here is Mark in Toledo.

-Mark, welcome to the EIB network.
+Mark, welcome to the EIB Network.

 Hello.